df15h-moddable/df15h-ce-public/projects/xse/README.md

 # xSE

-Significant GitHub repositories with respect to ianpatt's Script Extenders.
-Clone for study.
+An outline of significant Script Extender -related public source-code repositories.
+Clone these repositories for study.